-Multiclass distributions

-The Fund calculates income dividends and capital gain distributions the same way for each class.
-The amount of any income dividends per share will differ, however, generally due to any differences in the distribution and service (Rule 12b-1) fees applicable to the classes.
+Multiclass distributions The Fund calculates income dividends and capital gain distributions the same way for each class.
+The amount of any income dividends per share will differ, however, generally due to any differences in the distribution and service (Rule 12b-1) fees applicable to the classes and Class R6 transfer agency fees.